 ●The key factor in preventing delayed emesis was the control of acute symptoms following chemotherapy.
 Patients who had either vomiting or moderate to severe nausea in the 24 hours following chemotherapy constituted a high-risk group.
 These 87 patients were randomly assigned to oral dexamethasone alone or in combination with ondansetron, at the same doses and schedules as in the low-risk group.
 Despite treatment, complete protection from delayed emesis or moderate to severe nausea was achieved in only 41 and 23 percent of patients treated with the combination and dexamethasone, respectively.

 The relative roles of palonosetron and aprepitant in controlling delayed nausea were studied in a randomized trial of 944 evaluable patients receiving primarily (95 percent) moderately emetogenic chemotherapy .
 Palonosetron did not provide superior control of delayed nausea compared with granisetron when both were provided on day 1 with dexamethasone and when prochlorperazine was administered on days 2 and 3.
 In addition, aprepitant was not more effective than prochlorperazine when both were combined with dexamethasone on days 2 and 3.

-Anticipatory emesis is a conditioned response that occurs in patients who experienced severe nausea and vomiting during prior cycles of chemotherapy .
-It appears to be induced by sensory cues and cognitive anticipation of subsequent chemotherapy.
+Anticipatory nausea and emesis are conditioned responses that occur in patients who experienced severe nausea and vomiting during prior cycles of chemotherapy , and that appear to be induced by sensory cues and cognitive anticipation of subsequent chemotherapy.
 Anticipatory nausea has also been described among patients who have a high expectation of developing nausea despite never having received chemotherapy .
 Anticipatory nausea is more commonly reported than is anticipatory emesis (14 versus 1 to 2 percent in one study ).

 When moderately or highly emetogenic chemotherapy agents (eg, cisplatin, dacarbazine) are administered on several consecutive days, prophylaxis is more difficult.
 This may be due to anticipatory emesis on the subsequent days of therapy or to the compounding of acute and delayed effects of treatment.
 American Society of Clinical Oncology (ASCO) antiemetic guidelines suggest that antiemetics appropriate for the emetogenic risk class of the chemotherapy be administered for each day of the chemotherapy and for two days after, if appropriate [3,4].